proophsoftware/es-emergency-call/README.md

 ## So my question is answered in an issue?

 Yes!
 Github issues are a great Q&A tool.
 We can work with code samples, have long discussions, link to comments and so on.
 Over the time the list of answered questions will grow and provide a great knowledge database.
-Often an answer alone is not enough and the process to get to the answer is the interesting part.
+Often an answer alone is not enough and the process to get there is the interesting part.

 ## Sponsoring